TYPE AND CLASS:

 American College of Financial Services

-- Earned a degree which includes at least 9 semester hours of health insurance, life insurance, annuities, and variable contracts from an accredited college or
+- Earned a degree which includes at least 9 credit hours of insurance instruction with specific instruction in health insurance, life insurance, annuities, and variable contracts from an accredited college or

 university [an official transcript required].
 [Exempt from State Examination]